Want the best small car that money can buy? Two words Volkwagen Golf.

 Likes: It's all the car you'll ever need.
 It's engaging to drive, classy and well put together.
 Both engines are flexible and smooth.

-Devon's Pick: The 4-door 1.8T S trim level makes the most sense finacially with the Golf.
+Devon's Pick: The 4-door Wolfsburg trim level makes the most sense finacially with the Golf.
 Alloy wheels, leatherette seating surfaces come standard as well as air-con, cd player and remote keyless entry.
 If you're looking for the best deal on the Golf look no further.
-The 4-door TDI S is the same price and has that excellent diesel engine in case you want the diesel.